timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 Congratulations...and what. a. rush!

 Want to know what else is awesome?
-Spare fieldsets is now also available for you user resource.
-Only want to retrieve the `website` and `twitterHandle`?
+Sparse fieldsets are also available to your user resource without lifting a finger.
+If you only want to retrieve the `website` and `twitterHandle`?
 No sweat!

 Append the appropriate spare fieldsets query parameter to the request: